 Novel Outlining Basics

 The Dashboard is your first stop.
 Here you’ll fill in the basic information about your novel, such as the name, market, genre, and so on.
 Because all stories happen in space and time, this dashboard asks for the “present” date.
-This might not be relevant if you are writing some sort of time travel or backward type of story, but the vast majority of stories will have a “present” day.
+This might not be relevant if you are writing some time travel or backward type of story, but the vast majority of stories will have a “present” day.

 The Checklist is a simple way to track your work through the entire outline.
 Once you complete one task, mark it with an “X” and move on.
 You can use the links in the Worksheet column to jump straight to those respective tabs.